maxbalrog/maxbalrog.github.io/index.md

 I'm Maksim Valialshchikov, a __Ph.D. student__ at Skolkovo Institute of Science and Technology supervised by Sergey Rykovanov.
 I work in the field of Computational Physics and Neural Networks in Physics.

+...

+...

 ## <span style="color:darkblue">News </span>

 __2022__

-* __January-April__ Internship at Helmholtz Institute Jena, Jena, Germany with DAAD scholarship.
+* __January-April__ Internship at Helmholtz Institute Jena, Jena, Germany in a group of Prof. Dr. Matt Zepf.
+Supported with DAAD scholarship.

 __2021__